assistant-ui logo/Docs/Components

 };

-Read the model in your API route
+Read the selection in your API route

 app/api/chat/route.ts